HL7/fhir-us-ndh/input/pagecontent/ndapi-ig.md

 - HTTP Status Code of `4XX` or `5XX`
 - The body **SHALL** be a FHIR `OperationOutcome` resource in JSON format

-#### Using Bulk Data to update the distributed workflow directory
+#### Updating the Local Directory Using Bulk Data
-When retrieving National directory data through bulk $export operation for distributed workflow directories, the data is stored in ndjson files containing FHIR resources.
+When retrieving National Directory data through bulk $export operation for local directories, the data is stored in ndjson files containing FHIR resources.
 Each line in the ndjson file represents a single FHIR resource, whose unique identifier (resource.id) is controlled by the server.
 To identify a specific resource across different servers, resource.identifier is used instead.
 In the case of the National Directory, each resource stored in it has a unique resource.id, which is also used to populate the resource.identifier as identifier.system = national directory system and identifier.value = resource.id.

 After performing bulk $export, it's important not to directly enter the retrieved data into the local directory, as the local server may have a different set of resource.ids for the same resources.
 To avoid duplication, a mapping should be performed based on the resource.identifier.
 This involves modifying the resource.id in the ndjson file with the local resource.id, and then importing the modified file using $import operation.
 If $import operation is not supported by your server, you can convert the modified ndjson file, with the resources having your local resource.id, to a FHIR transition Bundle and load it into your local server using a PUT request.

-If the distributed workflow directory already has the National Directory content and wishes to update it with the latest changes from the National Directory, the bulk $export operation can be used.
+If the local directory already has the National Directory content and wishes to update it with the latest changes from the National Directory, the bulk $export operation can be used.
 However, there are a few things to consider:

 1. Before exporting, ensure that the server's configuration supports versioning of resources.
 This will allow for tracking of changes made to resources over time.
 2. To filter only the resources that have been updated since the last export, use the _since parameter.
 Be sure to check the server documentation to understand the implications if the _since parameter is not provided.
 Some servers will return longer period data than you wish to have, while others may only return last 24 hours data.
 For example, HAPI Server will only export the past 24 hours resources which were created or updated, if the _since parameter is absent.
 3. Be aware of any dependencies between resources.
 For example, if a resource is deleted or modified, it may affect other resources that reference it.
 4. After the export is completed, perform a mapping of the resource identifiers as described earlier to avoid duplicating resources in the local directory.

-By following these steps, the distributed workflow directory can efficiently update its content with the latest changes from the National Directory while maintaining data integrity and avoiding duplication.
+By following these steps, the local directory can efficiently update its content with the latest changes from the National Directory while maintaining data integrity and avoiding duplication.

-#### The scope of the data selection
+#### The scope of data selection
 For the directory bulk data extraction, to request an entire copy of all content in the directory, the scope selection can be defined at the top level specifying that it would like to retrieve all content for the specified resource types from the base of the FHIR server.

 ```
 GET [base]/$export?_type=Organization,Location,Practitioner,PractitionerRole,HealthcareService,VerificationResult, ...
 ```

-A healthcare directory may curate such an extract on a nightly process, and simply return results without needing to scan the live system.
+A local directory may curate such an extract on a nightly process, and simply return results without needing to scan the live system.
 In the result, the value returned in the `transactionTime` in the result should contain the timestamp at which the extract was generated (including timezone information) and should be used in a subsequent call to retrieve changes since this point in time.

 Once a system has a complete set of data, it is usually more efficient to ask for changes from a specific point in time.
 In which case the request should use the value above (`transactionTime`) to update the local directory.